New York Like a Native

 Brooklyn tour, sculpture at the Pratt Institute in Clinton HillSculpture at the Pratt Institute, Brooklyn 202 tour

-We typically meet near Brooklyn's magnificent Grand Army Plaza, the psychic center of Brooklyn.
-We'll see some marvelous architecture and get a feel for Park Slope, the city's most livable neighborhood ( according to NY magazine), an epicenter of the borough's gentrification yet also boasting the country's largest co-operative grocery.
+We'll dip into Prospect Park, then see some marvelous architecture and get a feel for Park Slope, the city's most livable neighborhood (according to NY magazine), an epicenter of the borough's gentrification yet also boasting the country's largest co-operative grocery.

-(Alternative: skip much or all of Fort Greene/Clinton Hill and instead go to
+(Alternative: skip much or all of Fort Greene/Clinton Hill and instead--after the first leg of the tour--go to

-Cobble Hill & Carroll Gardens, two charming but very much not undiscovered neighborhoods near Downtown Brooklyn, which have historic churches, good bakeries, and tree-lined streets.)
+Cobble Hill & Carroll Gardens, two charming but very much not undiscovered neighborhoods near Downtown Brooklyn and Brooklyn Heights, which have historic churches, good bakeries/shopping, and tree-lined streets.)

-The scope of the tour is variable: I have conceptualized it as a 4-5-hour tour, building on the 3-hour Brooklyn 101, but it can be shorter (if we cut some things), or longer.
+The scope of the tour is variable: I have conceptualized it as a 4-6-hour tour, building on the 3-hour Brooklyn 101, but it can be shorter (if we cut some things), or longer, depending on how many components we add.

 Distance from Midtown Manhattan: 25-35 minutes, by subway

-Basic tour length: 4.5+ hours (see fees), longer if we stop for lunch
+Basic tour length: 4-6 hours (see fees), maybe longer if we stop for lunch

-Starting place: B/Q to Seventh Avenue, 2/3 to Grand Army Plaza; can also start at Brooklyn Museum/Botanic Garden or Atlantic Terminal
+B/Q to Seventh Avenue, 2/3 to Grand Army Plaza; can also start at Brooklyn Museum/Botanic Garden or Atlantic Terminal.

 Highlights: History, architecture, waterfront views, parks, arts institutions, civic life

-Before tour: Visit Brooklyn Museum or Brooklyn Botanic Garden
+After tour: Go to Brooklyn Museum or Brooklyn Botanic Garden

-Why I like leading this tour: Brooklyn is still too big to capture in four or five hours, but this puts a lot together in a vigorous walk.
+Why I like leading this tour: Brooklyn is still too big to capture in four or five or six hours, but this puts a lot together in a vigorous walk.
 We'll earn our lunch/snacks!

 Contact me